nais/naisd/README.md

 ##Basic outline

 1. HTTP POST to API with name of application, version and environment
-2. Fetches app-config from internal artifact repository
+2. Fetches manifest from internal artifact repository
 3. Extract info from yaml
 4. Get and inject environment specific variables from Fasit
 5. Creates appropriate k8s resources